 The Role of Women

-Callout quote: "When the true history of the antislavery cause shall be written, women will occupy a large space in its pages; for the cause of the slave has been peculiarly women's cause."
-(Frederick Douglass)
+"When the true history of the antislavery cause shall be written, women will occupy a large space in its pages; for the cause of the slave has been peculiarly women's cause." - Frederick Douglass

-Enslaved women had been working against slavery for years, as the example of Elizabeth Freeman, who successfully sued the Commonwealth of Massachusetts for her freedom indicates, and women also played a central role in the abolition movement that emerged in the 1830s.
+Enslaved women had been working against slavery for years, as the example of Elizabeth Freeman, who successfully sued the Commonwealth of Massachusetts for her freedom, indicates.
+Women also played a central role in the abolition movement that emerged in the 1830s.